JuniperKernel/zmq/README.md

 # zmq

-Prebuilt binaries for windows 64bit (no 32 bit binaries).
+Prebuilt binaries for windows 32/64 bit

 osx64 is a prebuild holding the libzmq.a static library